jdereg/json-io/README.md

 ___
 ### Revision History
+ * 4.3.0
+  * Double / Float Nan and inifinity are now written as null, per RFC 4627
+  * JsonReader.jsonToJava() can now be used to read input into Maps only (as opposed to attempting to create specific Java objects.
+    Using this API allows the return value to support an array [], object, string, double, long, null as opposed to the JsonReader.jsonToMaps()
+    API which forces the return value to be a Map.
+May deprecate JsonReader.jsonToMaps() in the future.
  * 4.2.1
   * Bug fix: The error message showing any parsing errors put the first character of the message at the end of the message (off by one error on a ring buffer).
   * Parsing exceptions always include the line number and column number (there were a couple of places in the code that did not do this).